Find Loans That Match Your Profile

 - Poor Credit (Below 630): While options are more limited, they are not nonexistent.
 For those in this category, it’s essential to understand that there are proven ways to get a fast personal loan, but you must be diligent in comparing high-cost offers.

 A crucial strategy for all borrowers is to get pre-qualified with multiple lenders.
 Pre-qualification uses a soft credit inquiry, which does not affect your credit score, and gives you a realistic estimate of the rate you can expect.
-This is the single best way to compare offers without any risk.
+This is the single best way to compare fast loans without any risk. (see also: Ultimate Guide to Fast Personal Loans: No Hidden Fees)

 The Step-by-Step Process to Compare and Apply Intelligently